Azure/Hadoop-Migrations/docs/hive/architecture-and-components.md

 **Hive Client Applications**

-Can be access either directly (using its Thrift interface), or indirectly via another client application such as Beeline or HiveServer2.
+Can be accessed either directly (using its Thrift interface), or indirectly via another client application such as Beeline or HiveServer2.